goodagood/gg.intro/general/be.simple.md

 <i class="mdi mdi-folder-multiple-outline"></i>

-User can upload *files*, organize it into **folders**, control it's accesses of reading writting and executing.  `Share` the files, the job and joys with friends, team and colleges.
+User can upload *files*, organize it into **folders**, control it's accesses of reading writting and executing.  `Share` the files, so the job and joys with friends, team and colleges.

 **File can Has Value**
 <i class="mdi mdi-square-inc-cash"></i>

-When it has attribute of *value*, the labor of doing with file gets *focus*, it improve efficiency.
-Each and all file can has `value` and other attribute.
-Even more, each and all user can value their contribution by using our system.
+When it has attribute of *value*, the labor of doing with files gets *focuses*, it improve efficiency.
+Each and all file can has `value` and other attributes, but by default the value attribute is empty to keep compatible to the old way.
+So as other attributes, and it can be multiple and powerful.

+In consequences, everyone can value their contribution by using or developing our system.
+Then, every one can get more `positive values`, they can be users, programmers, managers, organizers, street runners, ..., the list keeps on and on.

 **Negative Value Exists**